Achievable logoAchievable logo

 Recommending securities the firm or representative is tied to

-Assume you have an account at a broker-dealer and discuss stock and options strategies regularly with your assigned representative.
-Let’s say they recommend the stock of a company their spouse is the CEO of without telling you.
-How would you feel?
-Are they making the recommendation because it’s suitable?
-Or because it benefits their spouse?
+Assume you have an account at a broker-dealer and regularly discuss stock and options strategies with your assigned representative.
+Now assume they recommend the stock of a company their spouse is the CEO of, without telling you.
+That missing disclosure makes it hard to evaluate whether the recommendation is based on your needs or the representative’s personal connection.

 Recommending securities as part of a sales contest

-Many securities firms run sales contests to encourage their representatives to perform.
+Many securities firms run sales contests to encourage representatives to produce.
 For example, a firm may pay a bonus to the representative who opens the most discretionary accounts.
-Financial professionals taking part in these contests have an underlying incentive to “sell sell sell,” even if not in the client’s best interest.
+These contests can create pressure to “sell sell sell,” even when doing so isn’t in the client’s best interest.

 While all the conflicts of interest listed above can be problematic, they’re allowed with proper disclosures.
 Regulation BI requires the following: